AmrinKareem/AmrinKareem/README.md

 ### Hi there 👋
 🌱 I’m an AI research student who has just made a switch from a different domain.
 I'm trying to navigate the machine learning space and looking for help from anyone who can offer guidance.
 - 💬 Ask me about:
-  - Automotive communication protocols
+  - Recommendation Systems
-  - SEO
+  - Machine Learning Algorithms
-  - Blogging
+  - Math and Statistics
 - 📫 How to reach me:
   - Email: kareemamrin9@gmail.com
 <!--